mhenke/cfwheels-training/03-tags.md

 ### Avoiding Repeated Tags

-Lets Tag an acticle with "Glee Club".
+Lets Tag an article with "Glee Club".
 Then lets update the Article and you'll see "Glee Club" checked.
 What happens if we type in "Glee Club" again in the "New Tag" input.
-What is happenning?
+What is happening?
 How would we solve this?

 It prevents duplicates and allows you to remove tags from the edit form.